This guide contains everything you need to know about website usability in 2019.

 In this chapter, I’ll cover the basics of website usability.

-You’ll learn what web usability is and how it benefits for your business success.
+You’ll learn what usability is about and how it benefits your business success.

 What is Website Usability?